Twelve FAQs on writing an advertisement.

-9. What legal issues should I be aware of?
+10. What advertising legal issues should I be aware of?

 The Advertising Standards Authority is the UK's advertising standards watchdog.
 It has six main areas of concern.

 - Truthfulness: Goods or services must be described accurately and must be fit for their purpose.
 There are also rules about sale prices.
-The goods must have been on offer at a particular price for 28 days before an advertiser can claim to be selling it at 50% off.
+The goods must have been on offer at the higher price for at least 28 days before an advertiser can legitimately claim to be selling it at a discount.

 - Decency: Advertisements must not cause offence on the grounds of race, sex, religion or disability.

 - Health benefits: What health products can claim to do, and how they are promoted, are monitored very closely.

-- Safety: Nothing can be portrayed that will glamorise dangerous practices, such as speeding or smoking.
+- Safety: Adverts must not glamorise dangerous practices, such as speeding or smoking.
 Nor can anything be advertised which may encourage people to break the law.

-- Children: Advertisements are not allowed that encourage children to spend too much or indulge in unhealthy habits, such as eating too many sugary snacks.
+- Children: Advertisements must not encourage children to spend too much money or indulge in unhealthy habits, such as eating too many sugary snacks.

 - Environment: Products which claim to be environmentally friendly must provide unambiguous evidence to support the claims.

 The General Data Protection Regulation (GDPR) could also affect you if your company uses mailing lists.

 As for knocking your competitors, as long as your claims are truthful, there is no law to stop you.
 If you choose this route, though, you may well put potential customers off.
-You must decide what is best for you in the long run.
+You must decide what is best for your reputation in the long run.

 11. Should all my advertising stick to the same style?

-It's definitely worth developing the discipline of a set ('house') style.
+It's definitely worth developing a set ('house') style.
 It is all part of building brand awareness.

-If your advertising goes through significant changes of style and content, readers will be confused - unless your current image is so poor that any change at all would be an improvement.
+If your advertising goes through significant changes of style and content, readers will be confused - unless your current image is so poor that the change would be a big improvement and therefore worth the risk.

 You shouldn't try to differentiate between prospects and existing customers.
-Although advertising always offers the opportunity to reach entirely new customers, in most industries repeat or replacement orders from existing customers are likely to form the backbone of your business.
+Although advertising offers the opportunity to reach a new audience, repeat or replacement orders from existing customers are likely to form the backbone of your business.